Wednesday, 23 February 2011

 This is probably the most commonly used and is relatively simple to make.

-Basically what you need to do is saw a line about 2mm kerf (wide) and 1-2mm deep along the centre of each top bar – see Diagram.
+Basically what you do is saw a line about 2mm wide and 1-2mm deep along the centre of each top bar – see Diagram.
 [Click on any picture to enlarge it]

 You then dribble melted bees wax along this cut line which once set forms your starter line – see Diagram.

 As bees are attracted to work from a bees wax starter it generally seems to work.
-You will need a small supply of bees wax
+You will of course need a small supply of reliably sourced bees wax

 To finish this off just rub bees wax along the protruding edge when the glue has completely dried.

-The shape of the shims is not important but it is suggested that they need to be around 6-8mm wide and hang down by 15-20mm.
+The shape of the shims is not overly important but it is suggested that they need to be around 6-8mm wide and hang down by at least 15-20mm and have a flattened bottom.
 Stick these on with glue and rub bees wax along the protruding edge as you would for the Starbucks method.

 This method I developed for use in bait hives - small hives set out to try and attract passing swarms.
 The bait hives in question had top bars to fit a horizontal hive of the dimensions we are using here, but also had to be adaptable enough to allow the any bees caught to be transferred to a smaller Warré hive with minimal disturbance.
 The trick employed was to screw a Warré top bar with 2 short screws to the underside of the main horizontal top bar - see diagram.
 This way if the bar was subsequently transferred into a horizontal hive it just went straight in.
 However, if it needed to go into a Warré hive I just place it on the empty Warré box, then unscrew the two screws releasing the Warré bar and then easily took away the main horizontal bar.